cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 - a link starting with a file name (including the .md extension) or relative directory (../directory/filename.md) is an internal link and will be verified by MkDocs

 !!!Information
-    Internal links should be to the Markdown file.
+    Internal links should be to the Markdown file (with .md extension).
 When the site is generated the filename will be automatically converted to the correct URL

+As part of the build process a linkchecker application will check the generated html site for any broken links.
+You can run this linkchecker locally using the instructions.
+If any links in the documentation should be excluded from the link checker, such as links to localhost, then they should be added as a regex to the linkcheckerrc file, located in the root folder of the project - see [linkchecker documentation](https://linkchecker.github.io/linkchecker/index.html) for additional information

 ## Extensions used in the prototype